numberscope/frontscope/doc/working-with-pm.md

 # Using package manager scripts

+This repository is designed to work with the [pnpm](https://pnpm.io/) package manager, and precludes installation of packages with other package managers.
-This repository sets up a number of utility "scripts" that you can run with the package manager to manipulate and execute the project's code.
+It also sets up a number of utility "scripts" that you can run via the package manager to manipulate and execute the project's code.
 This page documents all of the available scripts.
-The commands shown below to run them presume you are using the `npm` package manager; adjust them accordingly for an alternate package manager.

 <!-- prettier-ignore -->
-{! ../package.json extract: {start: 'scripts', stop: '},', replace: [
+{! ../package.json5 extract: {start: 'scripts', stop: '},', replace: [
     ['help:(\D*)".*".*echo (.*)"', '### npm run \1\n\2'], # one-liner like test
     '"help:\D*:\d*".*echo (.*)"', # a numbered continuation line of help
     ['"help:(\D*)":.*"', '### npm run \1\n'], # header of a block of help lines